annaritz/pathway-connectivity/src/README.md

+## Directory Contents

-The `run.py` script runs (nearly) all figures that are presented in the following paper:
+The `run.py` script runs all subsequent experiments, and requires that the datasets and Reactome representations have already been generated.
+Datasets are described in the top-level `README.md` file and in the `data/` directory.

+## Reactome pathway representations

 ## Experiments